4d/docs/website/translated_docs/es/API/EntitySelectionClass.md

 You can use the `[]` notation to designate a collection when *attributePath* is a path within an object (see examples).

-By default, a non-diacritical evaluation is performed.
+Por defecto, se realiza una evaluación no diacrítica.
 If you want the evaluation to be case sensitive or to differentiate accented characters, pass the `dk diacritical` constant in the *option* parameter.

 An error is returned if: